tedkulp/vim-config/README.md

 * `<count>aI` - (A)n (I)ndentation level and lines above/below.
 * `<count>iI` - (I)nner (I)ndentation level (no lines above/below).

+## text-object-ruby-block

+When textobj-rubyblock is installed you will gain two new text objects, which are triggered by `ar` and `ir` respectively.
+These follow Vim convention, so that `ar` selects all of a ruby block, and `ir` selects the inner portion of a rubyblock.

+In ruby, a block is always closed with the end keyword.
+Ruby blocks may be opened using one of several keywords, including module, class, def, if, and do.

 ## surround

 Surround allows you to modify "surroundings" around the current text.